Healthy Homes Assessment Waitangirua

 Rental Property Home Assessments Waitangirua

-Property rental areas that are affected with The Healthy Homes Standards in Waitangirua include each:
+Rental property areas affected to the Healthy Homes Standard in Waitangirua include each:

 • Living Room